-Figure 2.2: Control architecture for the NASS.
-Physical systems are shown in blue, control kinematics elements in red, decentralized Integral Force Feedback controller in yellow and centralized High Authority controller in green.
+Figure 2.2: The physical systems are shown in blue, the control kinematics in red, the decentralized Integral Force Feedback in yellow and the centralized High Authority Controller in green.

 3 Decentralized Active Damping

 Building upon the uniaxial model study, this section implements decentralized Integral Force Feedback (IFF) as the first component of the HAC-LAC strategy.
 Springs in parallel to the force sensors are used to guarantee the control robustness as was found using the 3DoF rotating model.
 The objective here is to design a decentralized IFF controller that provides good damping of the nano-hexapod modes across payload masses ranging from 1 to 50 kg and rotational velocity up to 360 deg/s.
 Used payloads have a cylindrical shape with 250 mm height and with masses of 1 kg, 25 kg, and 50 kg.